Arantxa Rus: 2013

-Losing to Olga Puchkova in the first round of Wimbledon was her 17th loss at the WTA level in a row, tying the longest losing streak in WTA history.
+Losing to Olga Puchkova in the first round of Wimbledon was her 17th loss at the WTA Tour-level in a row, tying the longest losing streak in Tour history.
 She ended this streak in Bad Gastein, where she defeated María Teresa Torró Flor and Estrella Cabeza Candela in the first two rounds.
 In the quarterfinals, she lost to Yvonne Meusburger who then went on to win the tournament in her homeland.

 Rus stopped playing WTA tournaments and proceeded to have success in the ITF Circuit, winning four $25k singles titles on clay: at Fleurus, Alphen a/d Rijn, Vallduxo and Sant Cugat.
 She also won two doubles titles at Cagnes-sur-Mer and Taipei.

-Her singles main-draw win/loss ratio was 2–13 for WTA and Grand Slam-level and 30–9 for ITF level.

-Her end of the season ranking was 160.
+Her singles main-draw win/loss ratio was 2–13 for WTA Tour and major-level and 30–9 for ITF Circuit level.
+Her end of the season ranking was No. 160.

 2014

 Her success in the ITF Circuit the previous year allowed her to play the qualifying rounds of the major tournaments, failing to win a match at the Australian Open, Wimbledon Championships and US Open.
 At the French Open, Rus beat Lyudmyla Kichenok in the first qualifying round, but lost to Timea Bacsinszky in the second round.
-She failed to qualify for several WTA tournaments: Brisbane, Florianopolis, Katowice Open, Ricoh Open and Bastad.
+She failed to qualify for several WTA tournaments, including Brisbane, Florianópolis, Katowice Open, Ricoh Open and Båstad.

-At the Fed Cup World Group II playoffs, Rus played two singles matches for the Netherlands, beating world No. 100, Kurumi Nara, and losing to Misaki Doi, in three sets, ultimately the Netherlands beat Japan with a score of 3-2.
+At the Fed Cup World Group II playoffs, Rus played two singles matches for the Netherlands, beating world No. 100, Kurumi Nara, and losing to Misaki Doi, in three sets, ultimately the Netherlands beat Japan with a score of 3–2.

-Rus didn't reach a singles final at the ITF level that year, but she had success on clay again, reaching the semifinals of four $25k tournaments played in Chiasso, Wiesbaden, Brescia and Dobrich.
+Rus didn't reach a singles final at the ITF Circuit level that year, but she had success on clay again, reaching the semifinals of four 25k tournaments played in Chiasso, Wiesbaden, Brescia and Dobrich.
 She won a doubles title alongside Demi Schuurs, at Fleurus.

-With an overall 21-16 win/loss ratio at ITF level, Rus finished the year ranked 230 in the singles rankings.
+With an overall 21–16 win/loss ratio at ITF Circuit level, Rus finished the year ranked No. 230 in singles.